-- Flip the paper over and place it on your sign or canvas or whatever.
+4. Flip the paper over again and place it on your sign or canvas or whatever.
 Trace over the design you printed using a fair amount of pressure.
 This should leave a faint outline of your design

-- Go in with a marker or a paint brush and fill in the design
+5. Go in with a marker or a paint brush and fill in the design.
+Repeat with other layers.

 I used a wooden sign I had laying around and painted it with Americana Multi Surface in Cotton Ball.
 I only did one coat but I noticed the raw wood soaked up a lot of the paint and if I was more patient I would have done another coat.

 I added the clover with the DIY carbon paper method and filled it in with DecoArt Metallic paint in Emperor’s Gold.
 I didn’t want a solid gold so I used a short crosshatched brush stroke for added texture.
 It looks different from every angle which I think is pretty cool.